saintmalik/blog.saintmalik.me/blog/2022-12-11-secret-management-kubernetes.md

 import useDocusaurusContext from '@docusaurus/useDocusaurusContext';
 import Giscus from "@giscus/react";

-You probably handling your manifest and deployment secrets in kube like this
+You are probably handling secrets in Kubernetes like this today:

 <!--truncate-->